Seneca Valley Logo

 Performing Arts Center

 A 1,600-seat theater (1,100 main + 500 balcony) designed for districtwide music, theater, and community events.
+Maximum 18% of total project cost.

 Selective Renovations